cinchy-co/Documentation/data-syncs/error-logging-and-troubleshooting.md

 The SourceErrors and TargetErrors CSV files will have the following three (3) columns:

-* **Row** - this column identifies the row number of the rejected record. **Please note,** only data rows are counted, if the source is a file with a number of header rows, this number needs to be added to the row number to get the actual row in the source that is causing the failure.
+* **Row** - this column identifies the row number of the rejected record. **Please note,** only data rows are counted, if the source is a file with a number of header rows, this number needs to be added to the row number to get the actual row in the source that's causing the failure.
 * **Rejected** - will be either a Yes or No. If the field is Yes, this indicates that full record has been skipped.
 If the field is No, valid fields are inserted/updated and fields with validation errors aren't inserted / updated
 * **Errors** - this column contains a list of fields causing validation errors or an error affecting the whole record, like “Malformed Row”